Bua (tribe): History

 After the fall of much of the Morea to the Ottomans, Venice invited them to settle in the Ionian Islands, in particular in Zakynthos in 1473.
 Many branches of them settled in Italy after 1479 as part of the Arbëreshë migrations.
-In Italy, many of them joined stratioti regiments.
+In Italy, many of them joined Stratioti regiments.
 Between 1481 and 1570, at least 44 Buas appear as stratioti captains.
 Among them two Gjin, Gjon, Bardh Bua.
-The best known was Mercurio Bua who in time was ennobled.
+The best known was Mërkur Bua who in time was ennobled.
 In modern Greece, in 1504 a branch of the Albanian tribe of Bua who remained in the Ionian Islands were part of the colonization of the abandoned island of Ithaca.
 The Boua-Grivas as they came to be known in the late 16th century produced the anti-Ottoman rebel and armatolos Theodore Boua-Grivas who started a revolt in Epirus and Acarnania in 1585 with Venetian support.